Support wavers in Hong Kong for bill allowing extraditions to China after protests

 Lam has not appeared in public or commented since Wednesday.

+Chinese Foreign Ministry spokesman Geng Shuang said Hong Kong matters were an internal affair for China and nobody had a right to interfere.

+“Any vain plots to cause chaos in Hong Kong or to damage Hong Kong’s prosperity and stability will be resolutely opposed by the whole people of China including the vast majority of Hong Kong compatriots,” he said.
+“This does not enjoy popular support and will not succeed.”

-The proposed bill has thrown Hong Kong, one of the world’s most densely populated cities, into chaos, starting on Sunday with a march against the extradition bill that drew what organizers said was more than a million people.
+The proposed bill has thrown Hong Kong, one of the world’s most densely populated cities, into chaos, starting on Sunday with a march that drew what organizers said was more than a million people.

 Tens of thousands demonstrated in the following days.
 On Wednesday, protesters surrounded the legislature and swarmed on to a major highway, before being forced back by riot police firing volleys of tear gas and rubber bullets.

-On Friday, police kept a close watch as the city returned to normalcy, with most protesters retreating and banks re-opening.
+On Friday, police kept a close watch as the city returned to normal, with most protesters retreating and banks re-opening.

 But further demonstrations are planned.